marko-knoebl/slides/sections/node-and-npm/50-reading-and-writing-files-and-folders-en.md

-# Reading and writing files
+# Reading and writing files and folders

-## Reading and writing files
+## Reading and writing files and folders

 Examples: